-Note that Thredd also provide an Agency Banking solution that enables banking payments via bank transfer (BACS, CHAPS, Faster Payments and SEPA).
+Alternatively, you can use a third party Agency Banking service that enables banking payments via bank transfer (BACS, CHAPS, Faster Payments and SEPA).

 1Migrating to self-Issuing requires changes to reporting and BIN setup with the card scheme.
-If you want to find out more about how to become self-issuing, please check with your Business Development Manager.
+If you want to find out more about how to become self-issuing, please check with your business development manager.